-How Do You Unify Your Tech Stack?
+How Do You Unify Your Digital Transformation Tech Stack?

 The technologies we use at work are a lot like the gears in a clock; intricate, highly specialized, cogs that, on their own, don’t do much.
-But when working together in unison, they create something cohesive, useful and productive.
+But when working together in unison, they create something cohesive, useful, and productive.

 What is A Modern Tech Stack?